Mobile menu toggle

 AirPods Pro 3 and their charging case on a silver aluminum background

-AirPods Pro 3 are always brilliant, and now they are more affordable.
+AirPods Pro 3 are always brilliant, and now they are much more affordable.

 Photo: D. Griffin Jones/Cult of Mac

-An fantastic AirPods Pro 3 deal drops Apple’s excellent noise-canceling earbuds back to a record-low price of just $199.99 at Amazon and Best Buy.
-That’s a substantial $50 discount.
+A fantastic AirPods Pro 3 deal drops Apple’s excellent noise-canceling earbuds back to a record-low price of just $169 at Amazon.
+That’s an amazing $80 discount.
+And Best Buy has a deal almost as good.

 AirPods Pro 3 bring new features, including Live Translation, a heart rate monitor, revved-up audio quality and redesigned ear tips for better active noise cancellation.
 Plus, like the previous model, they can even function as clinical-grade hearing aids.